cbor2

 flushToZero?: boolean

-forceEndian?: null | boolean
+forceEndian?: boolean | null

 How to write TypedArrays?
 Null to use the current platform's endian-ness.
 True to always use little-endian.
 False to always use big-endian.